.NET HELP

 By following the steps outlined in this article, you should now have a solid foundation for incorporating MediatR into your projects, starting from basic command and query handling to leveraging more advanced features like notifications and behaviors.
 As your application grows and evolves, MediatR offers tools and patterns that can help keep your codebase clean, maintainable, and scalable.

 As we conclude, it's worth noting that exploring and integrating different libraries and tools, such as IronPDF, can further enhance your .NET projects.
-IronPDF offers a free trial.
+IronPDF offers a free trial of advanced PDF features.
 For projects requiring advanced PDF features, IronPDF's licensing starts from $749, offering a robust solution for .NET developers looking to extend their application's functionalities.

 < PREVIOUS